nameless-and-blameless/TAG/PHB33/README.md

-This is a page for all of the "company men," FBI, DEA, military, State of Georgia, contractors or anyone else who either enters my apartment cloaked, visits socially, or otherwise has contact with me.
+This is a page for all of those (including FBI, DEA, military, State of Georgia, contractors) who either enters my apartment cloaked, visits socially, or otherwise has contact with me.
 It is intended to educate you about a National Security incident that you're now **undoubtedly** involved in.

 This situation must remain secret, which means a few things:
 * You've likely been misled